 Common Cub Scout Terms

 Achievement The name given to a major requirement in Cub Scouting.
-There are achievements for the Tiger Cub, Wolf, and Bear ranks.
+There are achievements for the Lion,Tiger, Wolf, and Bear ranks.
 Capitalize only when writing about a specific achievement: "Feats of Skill, Wolf Achievement 1"; "Bear achievement."

-Adult Partner The adult member of a Tiger Cub team.
+Adult Partner The adult partner of a Lion or Tiger Cub Scout

 Advancement The process by which a youth member meets certain requirements and earns recognition.
 There is no advancement program for adults.
 See "methods of Scouting."

-Arrow of Light Award The highest rank in Cub Scouting and the only Cub Scout badge that may be worn on the Boy Scout uniform.
+Arrow of Light Award The highest rank in Cub Scouting and the only Cub Scout badge that may be worn on the Scouts BSA uniform.

 Assistant Cubmaster A volunteer Scouter, 18 or older, appointed by the chartered organization to help the Cubmaster.